 Many people believe that the only way to manage long-term sobriety is by entering a 12-step program and attending regular meetings for the rest of their lives.
-Truthfully, for thousands of people, the Alcoholics Anonymous program is an unbeatable formula that has proven very successful.
-However, at the same time, a significant number of people simply do not find AA to be a good fit.
-It could be the fact that they don’t agree with the 12-Step philosophy or that they find the idea of handing over their will to a “Higher Power” repulsive.
-Or, perhaps they just prefer a more evidence-based, scientific approach to recovery.
+For thousands of people, the Alcoholics Anonymous program is an unbeatable formula proven very successful.
+At the same time, a significant number of people do not find AA to be a good fit.
+It could be that they don’t agree with the 12-Step philosophy or find the idea of handing over their will to a “Higher Power” off-putting.
+Or, perhaps they prefer a more evidence-based, scientific approach to recovery.

 Whatever the case may be, if AA is not a fit for you, don’t feel like you have to go without a support resource.
-There are a number of other alternatives that can support you in your journey in recovery just as well.
-Just take a look at any of these non 12-step approaches to start.
+Several other alternatives can support you in your journey in recovery just as well.
+Take a look at any of these non-12-step approaches to start.

 1. SMART Recovery

-SMART (Self-Management and Recovery Training) is a mental health and educational program that is focused on changing human behavior.
-It draws on the work of psychologist Albert Ellis, who in the 1950s developed a cognitive-behavioral psychotherapy called Rational Emotive Behavior Therapy (REBT).
-Using REBT, an individual is taught how to manage the beliefs and emotions that lead him or her to drink or use and through self-empowerment be able to quit and abstain.
+SMART (Self-Management and Recovery Training) is a mental health, and educational program focused on changing human behavior.
+It draws on psychologist Albert Ellis, who in the 1950s developed a cognitive-behavioral psychotherapy called Rational Emotive Behavior Therapy (REBT).
+Using REBT, an individual is taught how to manage the beliefs and emotions that lead him or her to drink or use and through self-empowerment, be able to quit and abstain.
 It also draws on Cognitive Behavioral Therapy (CBT) and Motivational Interviewing (MI).

-SMART uses worksheets and group discussion as a way of assisting people to recognize and curtail their self-destructive behaviors and maintain their abstinence.
+SMART uses worksheets and group discussions to assist people in recognizing and curtailing their self-destructive behaviors and maintaining their abstinence.
 It’s one of the most well-known alternatives to a 12-Step program.

 Who it appeals to: Individuals who are looking for an evidence-based, scientific approach to recovery.